 Feeder role: Networking, IT support, systems engineering

-In this role, you’re the point person for security at your company by ensuring that data remains secure against unauthorized access and cyberattacks.
+In this role, you’re the company’s point person for security, ensuring that data remains secure against unauthorized access and cyberattacks.
 Responsibilities for security specialists vary from organization to organization but may include:

 Testing and maintaining firewalls and antivirus software